The Beautiful Part That Comes Before the Bad Part

 Every River.
 Every Night.
 Still Going.

 She has been reported on the Rio Grande.
-The Colorado.
-The rivers of central Mexico where the banks are thick with cottonwood and the night insects go silent when she passes, which is its own kind of review.
-When the bugs stop making noise for you, that is a one-star Yelp rating from nature.
+On the rivers of central Mexico where the banks are thick with cottonwood and the night insects go silent when she passes, which is its own kind of review.
+When the bugs stop making noise for you, that is a one-star rating from nature.

 Sometimes she is seen in daylight.
 Pale.
 Nearly see-through.
 Walking along a bank with her head down, her white dress dry for once, moving through the tall grass like smoke through a field.
 She does not notice the living when the sun is out.
 She is looking at the water.